 Fuel or Petrol Pumps in Zanskar Valley

-It is fairly easy to find fuel or petrol on Srinagar – Kargil road but once you leave Kargil and enter Suru Valley, you will not find any petrol pump till Padum.
-Even in Padum, the availability of fuel could be limited at times and they provide you a limited capacity of fuel only just enough to reach back to Kargil.
+It is fairly easy to find fuel or petrol on Srinagar – Kargil road.
+But once you leave Kargil and enter Suru Valley, you will not find any petrol pump till Padum.
+Even in Padum, the availability of fuel is limited at times.
+Sometimes they provide you a limited capacity of fuel only just enough to reach back to Kargil.

 There is one J&K bank ATM in Padum market (thanks to Debashish for the input).
 However, ATMs are available at Ganderbal, Drass, Kargil apart from Leh and Srinagar ATMs.
 You should carry enough cash with you in Zanskar Valley because ATMs at these limited places can run out of money or become un-operational at any day or time.
 Hence, it is better to carry enough cash.

 The cleanliness was also up to the mark when I visited it.
 Apart from these two, there is not much to offer in between 250 KMs of Kargil – Padum road.
 Hence, carry your basic medical kit with you and avoid any heroics because basic medical help is also hard to find in these remote places of Himalayas.

 Mobile Connectivity in Zanskar Valley

-Kargil has mobile connectivity and once you cross Sankoo, you enter a dead zone where there will be no phone or mobile connectivity.
-Only BSNL postpaid connections work in Padum, Zanskar Valley and it is fairly limited to about 15-20 odd KMs around Padum only.
+Kargil has mobile connectivity, and once you cross Sankoo, you enter a dead zone where there will be no phone or mobile connectivity.
+Only BSNL postpaid connections work in Padum, Zanskar valley, and it is fairly limited to about 15-20 odd KMs around Padum only.

 Srinagar \ Leh – Kargil – Padum Road Distance Chart